Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/24-validate-tx/+page.md

-## Account Abstraction Lesson 24: Validate Transaction zkSync
+## Account Abstraction Lesson 24: Validate Transaction ZKsync

 Now that we have verified and updated the nonce, we will need to: